Singularities of moduli of curves with a universal root: The -locus

 \section{The $J$-locus}

 The $J$-locus is the ``new'' part of the non-canonical locus which appears passing from $\overline\mm_g$ to one of its coverings $\overline\rr_{g,\ell}^k$.
-Actually, for some values of $\ell$ and $k$ it could be empty.
+For some values of $\ell$ and $k$ this locus could be empty, however, a consequence of our analysis is that it is actually not empty for any $\ell>2$ and $k\neq 0$.

 We will exhibit an explicit decomposition of $J_{g,\ell}^k$ in terms of the strata $\s_{(\Gamma,M)}$.
-We point out a significant difference with respect to the description of the singular locus: in the case of $H_{g,\ell}^k$ we obtained in Section \ref{subs_strata} a decomposition in terms of loci whose generic point represents a two component curve, \cor{i.e.}~a vine curve.
-Here there exists strata representing $J$-curves with an arbitrary high number of components, such that each one of their smoothing is not a $J$-curve.
+We point out a significant difference with respect to the description of the singular locus: in the case of $H_{g,\ell}^k$, that we obtained in Section \ref{subs_strata}, we showed a decomposition in terms of loci whose generic point represents a two component curve, \cor{i.e.}~a vine curve.
+For the $J$-locus we do not have such an elegant minimal decomposition: for values of $\ell$ large enough, there exists strata representing $J$-curves with an arbitrary high number of components, such that each one of their smoothing is not a $J$-curve.
 Equivalently, there are decorated graphs with an arbitrary high number of vertices and admitting junior automorphisms, but such that each one of its contraction does not admit junior automorphisms.

 \begin{rmk} We already observed that a ghost automorphism always acts trivially on loop edges of decorated dual graphs, and that quasireflections only act on separating edges.
 Thus we can ignore these edges in studying $\underline\Aut_C(\ssC,\ssL,\phi)\slash\QR_C(\ssC,\ssL,\phi)$.
 From this point we will automatically contract loops and separating edges as they appear.
 This is not a big change in our setting, in fact graphs without loops and separating edges are a subset of the graphs we considered until now.
-Reducing our analysis to this subset has the only purpose of simplifying the notation. \end{rmk}
+Reducing our analysis to this subset is done for the sole purpose of simplifying the notation. \end{rmk}

-Age is not well-behaved with respect to graph contraction, but there is another invariant which is better behaved: we will define a number associated to every ghost, which respect a super-additive property in the case of strata intersection (see Theorem \ref{teo_levage}).
-Here we only work under the condition $\ell$ prime number.
+Age is not well-behaved with respect to graph contraction, but there is another invariant which is better behaved: we will define a number associated to every ghost, which respects a super-additive property in the case of strata intersection (see Theorem \ref{teo_levage}).
+Here we only work under the condition that $\ell$ be a prime number.

 At first consider a decorated graph contraction

 From the definition of the stratification, we know that this implies